ansible/ansible/docs/docsite/rst/playbooks_filters.rst

 .. contents:: Topics

-Filters in Ansible are actually from Jinja2, they are a way of transforming data inside a template expression.
-Jinja2 ships with many of these.
+Filters in Ansible are from Jinja2, and are used for transforming data inside a template expression.
+Jinja2 ships with many filters.
 See `builtin filters`_ in the official Jinja2 template documentation.

 Take into account that templating happens on the the Ansible controller, **not** on the task's target host, so filters also execute on the controller as they manipulate local data.